openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    value
    evaluation
    expression

-An expression can occur inside one of the following:

--  A declaration of type (class or interface), i.e. within a field initializer, static initializer, constructor declaration, method declaration, or annotation; or
--  A function body; or
--  An annotation of package declarations, or top-level declarations.

 *Constant expressions* (see :ref:`Constant Expressions`) are the expressions with values that can be determined at compile time.